-In fiscal year 2021, the independent directors of the Corporation were entitled to the following compensation:
+From July 1, 2021 to December 31, 2021, the independent directors of the Corporation were entitled to the following compensation (on an annual basis):

-Type of Compensation Amount (\$) Annual cash retainer 16,500 Annual cash retainer for the Chairman of the Board 64,900 Corporation's Stock Retainer Plan (\$2,750 quarterly) (1) 11,000 Corporation's Stock Retainer Plan for the Chairman of the Board (\$4,675 quarterly) (1)(2) 18,700 Board meeting attendance fee (in person) 1,485 Board meeting attendance fee (by telephone) 743 Committee meeting attendance fee (in person)(2) 1,000 Committee meeting attendance fee (by telephone) 550 Annual special fee for the Chair of Audit Committee 5,500 Annual special fee for the Chair of each of the CG&NC Independent 2,750 Committee ("IC"); and Management Resources Committee ("MRC") Product Allotment 3,000 Education Fund 5.000
+Type of Compensation Amount (\$) Annual cash retainer 16,500 Annual cash retainer for the Chair of the Board 64,900 Corporation's Stock Retainer Plan (\$2,750 quarterly)(1) 11,000 Corporation's Stock Retainer Plan for the Chair of the Board (\$4,675 quarterly) (1)(2) 18,700 Board meeting attendance fee (in person) 1,485 Board meeting attendance fee (by telephone) 743 Committee meeting attendance fee (in person) (2) 1,000 Committee meeting attendance fee (by telephone) 550 Annual special fee for the Chair of Audit Committee 5,500 Annual special fee for the Chair of each of the CG&NC Independent Committee ("IC"); and Management Resources Committee ("MRC") 2,750 Product Allotment 3,000 Education Fund 5,000

-The independent directors may elect to invest all or part of their directorship fees in the Corporation's Stock Retainer Plan.
-In order to offer a total compensation package that is competitive, the independent directors receive \$2,750 quarterly (\$4,675 quarterly in the case of the Chairman of the Board) in the Corporation's Stock Retainer Plan.
+(1) The independent directors may elect to invest all or part of their directorship fees in the Corporation's Stock Retainer Plan.
+In order to offer a total compensation package that is competitive, the independent directors receive \$2,750 quarterly (\$4,675 quarterly in the case of the Chair of the Board) in the Corporation's Stock Retainer Plan.
 The Corporation's Stock Retainer Plan provides for contributions made by the Corporation for the benefit of eligible directors and remitted to the administrator of the plan appointed by the Board.
 Such contributions are used to purchase the Corporation's Voting Class A Common Shares on behalf of the director participants to promote stock ownership among Board members with the goal of aligning directors' interests with those of the shareholders of the Corporation.